uwetom/media-production-worksheets/week_10-unity-refresher/code-refresher.md

 ## Creating an interaction with collisions

-The next task is to use the collision created by the spheres falling to the ground to trigger the spot light to turn on and off.
+The next task is to use the collision created by the balls / spheres falling to the ground to trigger the light to turn on and off.

 ![interaction flow](images/interaction-flow-1.png)